agsb/minute/README.md

 # A Minute keyboard

+_"Abandon all QWERTY all ye who enter here"_, https://www.bbc.com/worklife/article/20180521-why-we-cant-give-up-this-odd-way-of-typing

-_"Abandon all QWERTY or DVORAK layouts, use a minimal software mapped keyboard."_
+forget QWERTY or DVORAK layouts, use a minimal software mapped keyboard.

 A really minute splited software mapped keyboard, using two pads of twelve (6x2) switches.